cjcook41/Modematching/README.md

 * Fixed bug for high pressure scan introduced after refining the Vgrid.
 * Introduced a dependence on relative volume range for determining order of the Fvib(V) fit.
 Larger range of volumes == quadratic fit, narrower range == linear fit

+v0.0.12
+* Reworked the fitting and added comments for ElasticConstants solver.
+Earlier versions used an average over all strains in a grid, new version solves for the inflection point of positive and negative strains.
+These are more accurate by ~5%.